Evaluating Distributed Execution of Workloads: Introduction

 \section{Introduction}

 The distributed execution of workloads composed of many, possibly dependent tasks poses several challenges.
-Effective and efficient mechanisms need to be developed to select, acquire, and manage resources alongside ways to bind, schedule, and distribute the tasks over those resources.
+Effective and efficient mechanisms need to be developed to select, acquire, and manage resources along with ways to bind, schedule, and distribute the tasks over those resources.
 These mechanisms depend on acquiring information about available resource capabilities and workload requirements, and on selecting an appropriate set of resources on which to execute the given workload.

-Information acquisition and integration is generally feasible with homogeneous resources and specific types of workloads but time-dependent availability and requirements of homogeneous resources and workloads add significant complexity.
-Users and middleware developers resort to use ``best practices,'' heuristics, or simple trial and error.
-This leads to suboptimal distributed executions, due to issues such as inefficient resource and task binding, resources under or over-utilization, lack of data and compute co-location, and minimal data staging preemption.
+Information acquisition and integration is generally feasible with homogeneous resources and specific types of workloads, but time-dependent availability and heterogeneous resources and workloads add significant complexity.
+Users and middleware developers resort to use ``best practices,'' heuristics, or simply trial and error.
+This leads to suboptimal distributed execution, due to issues such as inefficient resource and task binding, resource under- or over-utilization, lack of data and compute co-location, and minimal data staging preemption.

-We contribute to addressing these limitations by devising abstractions and integrating existing middleware.
-Previously, we used sequences of decisions to model the coupling between workload requirements and resource capabilities~\cite{turilli2015integrating}.
-We called these sequences ``Execution Strategies,'' and used them to abstract resource selection and how the workload's tasks are distributed on the selected resources.
+We address these limitations by devising abstractions and integrating existing middleware.
+Previously, we used sequences of decisions to model the coupling between workload requirements and resource capabilities~\cite{turilli2016integrating}.
+We called these sequences ``Execution Strategies'', and used them to abstract resource selection and how the workload's tasks are distributed on the selected resources.

-We implemented executions strategies in AIMES, a pilot-based execution manager which we used to characterize and compare alternative strategies.
+We implemented execution strategies in AIMES, a pilot-based execution manager which we used to characterize and compare alternative strategies.
 Differences in the decisions composing a strategy and in the output of each decision correspond to the selection of particular resources with specific capabilities and to a particular binding, scheduling, and distribution of tasks to the resources.

-\mtnote{I would comment out the following paragraph.
-I do not think it says anything too important and it speaks about work done outside this paper}

-In this paper, we present the integration of AIMES with Swift, a workflow system developed by an independent research group~\cite{wilde2011swift}.
-The integration with Swift was not part of the initial requirements of AIMES and was not a driving element of the AIMES' design.
-While both systems are capable of end-to-end distributed execution of multi-task workloads, AIMES lacks some of the workflow management capabilities offered by Swift, while Swift lacks some of AIMES's execution coordination capabilities for diverse resources.